mmitchellmoss/FoxBox/README.md

     at a time.
 I could possibly add it back by including a SPDT switch that sends the audio either to the speaker or to the mic in on the HT, thus bypassing the Arduino entirely.
 * Fix the schematic to show that the battery voltage is actually greater than 5V.
-* Add photos and a description of the overal build as a whole.